Rational analogs of projective planes: Rational surgery

 \end{theorem}

+\begin{remark} For the dimensions $n\not \equiv 0 \pmod{4}$, the answer to the existence question in \ref{bs} is always yes.
+Any choice of cohomology classes $p_i$'s will construct a rational nonzero degree normal map $f:M\to X$ such that $f^*(p_i)=p_i(\tau_M)$.
+Since $L_n(\Q)=0$ in such dimensions, the surgery obstruction always vanishes, and therefore a rational homotopy equivalence can be obtained. \end{remark}

-\begin{proof} We will claim that for any choice of cohomology classes $p_i$'s together with a fundamental class $\mu$ satisfying the above three conditions, surgery can be applied to construct a $\Q$-homotopy equivalence $f: M\rightarrow X$ such that $f_*[M]=\mu$ and $f^*p_i=p_i(\tau_M)$.
-Condition (iii) guarantees a degree 1 normal map from a candidate manifold $M$ to $X$ so that the fundamental class of $M$ is sent to the chosen class $\mu$.
-Condition (i) and (ii) ensure the vanishing surgery obstruction.
+\begin{proof} We will claim that condition (iii) guarantees a degree 1 normal map from a candidate manifold $M$ to $X$ so that the fundamental class of $M$ is sent to the chosen class $\mu$.
+Conditions (i) and (ii) ensure the vanishing surgery obstruction.